 Material can be retained until it hardens, and then disposed of as solid waste.
 Place contaminated materials in appropriate containers and dispose of in a manner consistent with applicable federal, state, and local regulations.
+Do not dump on the ground unless allowed by local regulatory officials.
 Prevent from entering drainage, sewer systems, and unintended bodies of water.
 It is the responsibility of the user to determine, at the time of disposal, whether product meets criteria for hazardous waste.
 Product uses, transformations, mixture and processes, may render the resulting material hazardous.